al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 - Finding simple commonalities in a domain that can serve as a key to accelerate learning

 ### Selection: analyse and find the common features (80/20)
+- Choose the 20% that covers the 80%
 - The Minimal Effective Dose (MED): "The lowest volume, the lowest frequency, the fewest changes that get us our desired result."
 - The what(material) is more important than the how(method)